sambuccid/hulipaa/users_and_roadmap.md

 ### basic frontend configuration
 It needs to be possible to configure basic style things on the front end like for example changing background and foreground colors

+### Css customisation
+As the website creator I want to be able to customise all the elements of the library
+So that the style of my search page is consistent with the rest of my website.
+- Extract all css styles on their own css classes
+- Document these CSS classes and how to customise them
+- Add Customise section to Readme

 ### Validation of configuration
 Try to validate all the parameters provided.